Our Firm Advocates For Injured Motorcyclists Across Indiana And Illinois

 According to Indiana Code 9-21-10-9, all motorcycle passengers or drivers under the age of 18 are required to wear a helmet.
-Additionally, any riders who only hold a learners permit must also wear a helmet while riding.
+Additionally, any riders who only hold a learner’s permit must also wear a helmet while riding.

 While it is wise for all motorcyclists to wear a helmet while riding, it is not required in Indiana.
 This means that you cannot be denied compensation for your injuries based on the fact that you were not wearing a helmet at the time of your accident.
 A skilled motorcycle accident attorney can help you fight any claims like this when representing your case.

-Is Lane Splitting Legal in Indiana?
+Is Lane Splitting Legal In Indiana?

-Indiana Code 9-21-10-6 states that each vehicle is entitled to the entirety of their own lane in Indiana.
-This means that lane-splitting in Indiana is against the law.
+Indiana Code 9-21-10-6 states that each vehicle is entitled to the entirety of its own lane in Indiana.
+This means that lane splitting in Indiana is against the law.
 However, this also means that if you were injured when another vehicle attempted to share your portion of the lane (for example, if a passenger car attempted to fit beside you in the lane, rather than driving behind you), the other party is guilty of breaking the law and can potentially be proven to be at fault for the accident.
-Don't let someone else get away with causing your injuries through their own negligence.
+Don’t let someone else get away with causing your injuries through their own negligence.